 ASX conducts regular in-house default management 'fire drills' to test default procedures as they would apply to participants across one or more of the ASX CS facilities.
-While the focus of the fire drills is on the more complex scenario of a clearing participant default, procedures for managing the default of an Austraclear participant are also tested to the extent that clearing participants also participate in Austraclear.
-As neither Austraclear nor its participants is exposed to financial obligations created by the default of a participant in respect of Austraclear transactions (a participant may be impacted by the default of another participant if it has outstanding unsettled bilateral transactions with the defaulting participant), the management of a settlement-only participant default situation is generally procedural in nature.
-Austraclear has on occasion had need to employ its default management procedures, most recently to address the appointment of an external administrator to a participant in July 2013.
+These fire drills focus on the more complex scenario of a clearing participant default and only relate to Austraclear in that they involve the declaration of default.
+Other procedural steps related to a default of an Austraclear participant are not covered, but these are carried out in practice from time to time to a greater degree than for the other ASX facilities that have a narrower participation base (see below).
+Since neither Austraclear nor its participants is exposed to financial obligations created by the default of a participant in respect of Austraclear transactions (a participant may be impacted by the default of another participant if it has outstanding unsettled bilateral transactions with the defaulting participant, but these exposures would not be generated within Austraclear), the management of a settlement-only participant default situation is generally procedural in nature.
+Austraclear has on occasion needed to employ its default management procedures, most recently to address the appointment of an external administrator to a participant in July 2013.
+Since the participant provided agency settlement services for other Austraclear participants, Austraclear's management of the default included facilitating a transition to alternative arrangements for participants reliant on these agency services for settlement.